taylorsw04/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

 ## Use as `Stored Schema`

--   Document load: The application can check that their view schema match stored schema, and check that the root has supported content.
+-   Document load: The application can check that their view schema matches stored schema and check that the root has supported content.
     See `checkCompatibility` in [Schema.ts](./Schema.ts) for an example of how this could work.
--   Writers: When inserting new content, and updating modified nodes, share-tree can check them against the schema in the document.
+-   Writers: When inserting new content, and updating modified nodes, shared-tree can check them against the schema in the document.
     If the schema is missing, it must be added as part of the edit: for this the editing API needs to take in types which can have their desired stored schema queried.
 -   Change application can access schema information: changes can conflict if they violate schema (or maybe only check at end of transaction?
 Or at special marked places and at end?).
     Change application could (someday) adjust behavior based on schema (ex: provide set semantics to a sequence) or have schema specific edits, but initial version will just detect violations and mark as conflicted.
 -   We can ways to update existing schema:
-    -   Could support OP that changes a schema in a way where all data that was accepted by the old schema is accepted by the new one (ex: add optional fields (if compatible with extra fields), move required field into extraFields, add a type to a field).
+    -   Could support an Op that changes a schema in a way where all data that was accepted by the old schema is accepted by the new one (ex: add optional fields (if compatible with extra fields), move required field into extraFields, add a type to a field).
     -   Could even do things like apply a change to all nodes with a specific type to enable edits which modify a schema and update data atomically (ex: alter table like from sql).
-This does not work with partial checkouts well.
+This does not work well with partial checkouts.

 ## Use as `View Schema`

--   Document load: The application can check that their view schema match stored schema, and check that the root has supported content.
+-   Document load: The application can check that their view schema matches stored schema and check that the root has supported content.
     See `checkCompatibility` in [Schema.ts](./Schema.ts) for an example of how this could work.
--   Let app provide handlers/converters to adapt data that does not match the desired view schema (ex: support old formats), and apply them through Schematize.
+-   The app provides handlers/converters to adapt data that does not match the desired view schema (ex: support old formats).
+These are applied by Schematize.

-## Design-pattern apps can use to handle schema migrations
+## Design patterns apps can use to handle schema migrations

 To support making changes to schema used in existing documents: